Scots independence polls close, UK's future in the balance

 Alex Salmond, the 59-year-old nationalist leader, told hundreds of supporters in Perth at a final rally: "This is our opportunity of a lifetime and we must seize it with both hands."

-Salmond has said the Queen should stay on as Queen of Scots.
+Salmond has said Queen Elizabeth should stay on as Queen of Scots.
 She has remained above the fray, in keeping with the constitution, but said on Sunday she hoped Scots would choose "carefully".

 With more than 486,000 voters, Glasgow is crucial.
 Edinburgh and Aberdeen, which with Glasgow make up nearly a quarter of the electorate, are also expected around about that time.